Key Takeaways

 - Trusting others who mishandle or steal it

 Also, some advanced methods like Shamir or Seed XOR add complexity.
-If done incorrectly, they can increase your risk, rather than reduce it.
+If done incorrectly, they can increase your risk rather than reduce it.

 Another issue is durability.
-A poorly stored backup can degrade over time; paper fades, electronics fail, and even metal can corrode if not maintained properly.
+A poorly stored backup can degrade over time: paper fades, electronics fail, and even metal can corrode if not maintained properly.

 Your Crypto, Your Responsibility

-There’s no customer service for self-custody, and no reset button.
+There is no customer service for self-custody, and no reset button.
 If your seed phrase is compromised, your funds are at risk.
 If you lose it, your funds are lost forever.

 Choose the storage method that works best for your level of experience and portfolio size.
 Start simple with secure storage, and level up as your needs grow.